pytorch/pytorch/torch/onnx/_internal/diagnostics/generated/README.md

 The code generator lives at `tools/onnx/gen_diagnostics.py`.

-It is called automatically by the torch onnx codegen (`tools/setup_helpers/generate_onnx_code.py`) as a part of the build process in OSS builds (CMake/Bazel) and Buck.
+It is called automatically by the torch onnx codegen (`tools/setup_helpers/generate_onnx_code.py`) as a part of the build process.